 22 Questions to Ask Adoption Agencies Before Choosing: Hold out for an agency that fits the criteria that is important to you.

 This article written by Maya Brown-Zimmerman provides exactly what the title introduces.
 She explains that choosing an agency is one of the most important first steps that prospective parents will take in their journey of adoption, so choosing wisely is important.
 The questions she provides for prospective parents to ask an adoption agency are highly recommendable.
 Included are five different categories of questions.
 These categories of questions include questions regarding the following: logistics, expectant/birth parent services, fees, statistics, and communication.
 When the prospective adoption agencies answer these questions for you, it will help you narrow your decision into choosing an adoption agency in GA.
-This will also give you the knowledge you need before making your important decision.
+This will also give you the knowledge you need before making an important decision.

 Finding a Reputable Adoption Agency: Four Essential Criteria

 This article focuses on advice given from a mother of 19 children, 10 of whom are adopted.
 Deanne Walker goes on to give information regarding what to look for in an adoption agency.
 She provides details on fees, agency services, reputations, and general rules.
 This should be a great help to you before you begin your search through the adoption agencies in GA.